linusaltacc/fastapi-proxy-auth/README.md

 - **API Key Validation**: The `/validate` endpoint validates the API keys.
 - **Traffic Analysis Endpoint**: Access API traffic and usage analytics by navigating to `/api_usage`.
 - **Proxying Requests**: The root endpoint (`/{path:path}`) proxies valid requests to the configured server.
-- **OpenAI Compatabale for Ollama**: Example usage of the OpenAI API.
+- **OpenAI Compatable for Ollama**: Example usage of the OpenAI API.

-## OpenAI Compbatable Example for ollama API
+## OpenAI Compatable Example for ollama API

 This repository also includes an example of using the OpenAI API.
 Ensure you have the `openai` package installed and set up correctly.